-All of the submitted staff questionnaire responses indicated that they felt that the service is well led.
-Six staff indicated they were very satisfied with this aspect of the service and five indicated they were satisfied.
+All submitted staff questionnaire responses indicated that they felt that the service is well led and that they were very satisfied with this aspect of the service.
 Staff spoken with during the inspection concurred with this.
-The following comment was included in a submitted questionnaire response:
+No comments were included in submitted questionnaire responses.